Star Hunting

 Rights: Sofía Bassi Foundation

 Star Hunting depicts a solitary figure suspended between barren earth and a sky dense with stars.
-Draped in flowing garments, the female form stretches upward, her gesture fixed on a single, radiant point—an act that appears less like flight than invocation.
+Draped in flowing garments, the female form stretches upward, her gesture fixed on a single, radiant point.
 Her elongated silhouette and slowed movement evoke not transcendence, but tension: the space between aspiration and distance, matter and light.

 Previous